dedumoseii/davinci-resolve-cloud-rendering/README.md

 - Install and setup Samba and create a samba share inside mounted folder named sftp-samba
 - Deploy FileBrowser with nginx and self-signed certs for secure HTTPS access to the folder from the internet. the server is accessible through port 443 on data the server ip.

+### Note:
+setup user credentials for FileBrowser on first run to secure the access to your data.

 # Automating windows instance deployment
 I've tried many time with powershell scripts that could be located in the ./drafts folder but could yet succeed to create a script that will automate the deployment of windows, setup DaVinci Resolve and mount the Samba share. any help on that matter is welcome.